sebastianromerocruz/CS3113-material/README.md

 If you are emailing me for help with your projects, upload your entire project to github and email me with the link (I need to see everything so I can help you).
 Do not email screenshots of your code.

-**Discord Server**: We will be using Slack to answer quick questions that you may have about the course throughout the summer; please click [**here**](https://join.slack.com/t/slack-v0o3051/shared_invite/zt-1vgnlp091-3rHFzfkFold83o7tN7cJEQ) to join.
+**Slack Server**: We will be using Slack to answer quick questions that you may have about the course throughout the summer; please click [**here**](https://join.slack.com/t/slack-v0o3051/shared_invite/zt-1vgnlp091-3rHFzfkFold83o7tN7cJEQ) to join.
 While I’m usually pretty lax in terms of behavior in our server (see: #off-topic), this server is still a university environment and should be treated as such.
 Be respectful to me, your course assistant, and to your fellow students.
 Please adhere to the following rules:

 - Do not post your homework assignment code, or anybody else's, on this server.
 Doing so will have you automatically banned and flagged for plagiarism.
 You may, however, share small code blocks that don’t give away your implementation in order to ask questions.